 The greater the number of LPI, the more sensitive it will be, making your drawings more detailed.

-Levels of pressure sensitivity.
+3. Think about the levels of pressure sensitivity.

 The majority of graphics tablets have different levels of pressure sensitivity, where the harder you press down the stylus on the surface, the thicker or darker the line will be on the screen.